Cancelled until further notice

 The Aquarium of the Pacific is accepting images via JPEG format to be juried for its upcoming Urban Ocean Festival event.
 All submitted art pieces should fall under the theme of “Connecting People with the Ocean.”
 The theme of your work should reflect Southern California’s urban ocean and may include artwork about the ocean, marine life, people acting as ocean stewards, or ocean conservation.

 Up to three submissions are welcome.
-There will be winners in each of the three categories:

-- painting/drawing (may include digital art and collage/mixed media)
+- digital art and photo composites

 Please read the following carefully.
 Any of the guidelines not followed below may automatically disqualify you from participation in the contest.